Pacific Press Publishing Association: History

+Establishment in California

 The Seventh-day Adventist Church was formally organized and named in 1863.
 It began to realize its great mission to go into all the world and preach the gospel.
-Consequently, Elders J.N.
-Loughborough and D.T.
-Bourdeau came to California in 1866.
-And by May 1871, there were 130 Adventists in California in the San Francisco and Santa Rosa area.
+Consequently, Elders J. N. Loughborough and D. T. Bourdeau came to California in 1866, and by May 1871, there were 130 Adventists in California in the San Francisco and Santa Rosa areas.

 Late in 1872, James and Ellen White and their two sons, Willie and James Edson, came to California in the interest of the newly established work of the church on the Pacific Coast.
 Plans were laid for the establishment of a health institute and a branch publishing house.
 However, no funds were available, nor was a site yet secured.

 One day while crossing the ferry from San Francisco to Oakland, Mrs. White through inspiration spoke to her husband.
-"Somewhere in Oakland," she said, "is the place to locate the paper."
+"Somewhere in Oakland", she said, "is the place to locate the paper."

 So, in 1874, James White began to publish the Signs of the Times in Oakland.
-It was printed under the aegis of "Elder James White, Editor and Proprietor."
-The date of the first issue, June 4, 1874.
+It was printed under the aegis of "Elder James White, Editor and Proprietor".
+The date of the first issue was June 4, 1874.
 The subscription price "$2.00 a year to all those able to pay the subscription price, and free to all others as far as the paper is sustained by donations of liberal friends of the cause."
 These were the terms.

 In the fall of 1874 at a camp meeting in Yountville, the president of the California Conference, Elder Loughborough, presented the need of a publishing house to the people assembled.
 That day $19,414 was given in gold and in pledges.
 There were less than 500 members in the congregation.

 Soon, construction of a plant on Castro Street in Oakland began.
 This became known as the Pacific Seventh-day Adventist Publishing Association.
 Equipment installed included a four-roller air spring drum cylinder press powered by an upright donkey engine, a paper cutter, a book trimmer, and some new type.
 Soon the Signs of the Times circulation had passed 4,000.

 By 1887, the investment of Pacific Press had grown to $200,000, and the annual business totaled $150,000.
 From its beginning, the Press prospered.
 The press became well known on the West Coast for its quality work and prompt delivery of printing orders.

 Around the start of the 20th century, the subscription list of Signs of the Times was nearly 50,000.
 Retail sales of the book department amounted to $94,000.
 However, commercial work continued to occupy an important place in production.
 At times, denominational work was set aside to accommodate the commercial.
 It was felt that commercial work was necessary to keep the machinery going and profits coming in.